The Best Air Purifier for Pet Dander (What We Run in Our Home)

 For a house with multiple Poms, that baseline is worth maintaining actively.
 The vacuum handles the surfaces.
 The grooming routine handles what gets into the coat.
 The purifier handles everything else: the invisible layer that most cleaning routines don't touch.

-Which version is right for you?
+Which Dyson air purifier version is right for you?

-The Dyson Purifier Cool TP07 is the tall tower version: about 42 inches, narrow footprint, designed to sit on the floor in a corner and disappear.
+The Dyson Purifier Cool PC1* is the tall tower version: about 42 inches, narrow footprint, designed to sit on the floor in a corner and disappear.
 It's the direct successor to the TP04 I have, with better filtration and quieter operation.
 If you want something that reads as furniture rather than an appliance, this is it.

 Next